 - Unplug appliances.
 Devices such as the TV, surround sound, Internet router, computer, game console and microwave leach energy from the walls, even if they’re not turned on.
 Go around and unplug these appliances for energy savings while you’re gone.

 You’ll be pleased by the lower energy bills resulting from your efforts.
-To learn more about achieving energy savings in your home all year long, contact the experts at Sherlock Heating & Air Conditioning.
+To learn more about achieving energy savings in your home all year long, contact the experts at Sherlock Plumbing Heating & Air.
 We serve homeowners throughout the San Diego area.